Looking for a particular post or topic? Search here!

 The All-Nighters of an Architecture Student

 Sherilyn pulled yet another all-nighter yesterday, this time to finish several sketches of buildings for her architecture course.
 It amazes me how much drawing and crafting is required in this program—it’s almost as if she’s pursuing an art degree!
-Last night, she sat in darkness, meticulously working on her LED light drawing board, sketching away until the early hours of the morning.
+Last night, she sat in darkness at the dining table, meticulously working on her LED light drawing board, sketching away until the early morning hours.
 When I woke up and turned the lights on, she moved to the wet kitchen, continuing to draw in the dark, relying on the soft glow of her LED board.

 I’m not even sure if she slept at all.
 Her bed looked neat when I checked, but I suspect she may have snuck in a short nap on the couch—poor girl.
 The pace of assignments in her course is relentless, notorious for back-to-back submissions, and it seems to push students to the edge of exhaustion.
 I sometimes wonder how sustainable this is for her health.